Please read before completing the registration form.

 In this section you will find information regarding:

 Your case will be triaged using the information on your registration form; it is therefore important that you give as much detail as possible.
-Once we receive your registration form, a practitioner will contact you by email to offer you one to one sessions either by email or Skype for Business.
+Once we receive your registration form, a practitioner will contact you by email to offer you one to one sessions with a Counsellor or Psychological Practitioner, or a small group work course with students facing similar challenges, either by email or Zoom or Microsoft Teams.
 Following triage of your registration form, we will contact you and offer you an appointment for an online session to take place within 30 working days.

-If you indicate there is a high level of risk on your form, to ensure the support you receive from us is appropriate to your need and risk level, we may not be able to provide you with immediate one to one support and it is possible we will advise that you to contact your local GP for help first.
-We may also advise you to register with Pause or Kooth for online services appropriate to your needs.
+If you indicate there is a high level of risk on your form, to ensure the support you receive the right support from us it is possible we will advise that you contact your local GP for help first.
+We may also follow up contact with you and offer a risk assessment to further support access to the Mental Health and Wellbeing Service or a referral to a different service which may better suit your needs.

 Your first appointment for counselling or wellbeing will be an assessment, whereby the practitioner will go through a contract of engagement with you and review your risk and concerns using a form (Core 34), which we will send to you to complete before the start of your first session (A Core 10 form with less questions will be sent for completion for the middle sessions).